RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 Items
 =====

-(High level explanation)

-Query list of items in a session:

-Query
+The "/sessions/{sessionKey}/items" endpoint give you access to a list **items** available for a specific session.
+(High level explanation of Items of the Session?)

+Mask
 ```
 GET api/connections/{connection friendly name}/sessions/{sessionKey}/items
 ```